Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch.md

 };
 ```

-After creating an instance of the `SearchIndex`, we need to instantiate the `SearchIndexClient` and call the `CreateIndexAsync` method to create the search index.
+After creating an instance of the `SearchIndex`, we need to instantiate the `SearchIndexClient` and call the `CreateIndex` method to create the search index.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Vector_Search_Create_Index
 Uri endpoint = new(Environment.GetEnvironmentVariable("SEARCH_ENDPOINT"));